 - Measure out around 1½ heaped chashaku bamboo spoons of powder (around 2g or 1 scant tsp) into a matcha-chawan (tea bowl).

 Add about 60ml (1/3 of a tea bowl or 2fl oz) of boiling water cooled to roughly 80°C by pouring it into an empty teacup before putting it into the tea bowl.

 Mix the matcha powder and water together until frothy with a chasen bamboo whisk using a quick backwards and forwards motion.

 When the mixture is smooth, drink the matcha direct from the tea bowl.
 Though they are finely ground, the matcha particles will not actually dissolve, but they become suspended in the water by the whisking action.
-So to enjoy it at it’s finest and get all that tea goodness, it is best to drink it while it’s still frothy, and before the particles settle to the bottom.
+So to enjoy it at it’s finest and get all that green tea goodness, it’s best to drink it while it’s still frothy, and before the particles settle to the bottom.

 If you fancy iced matcha as a on-the-go refresher, a convenient and quicker way to prepare it is in a shaker bottle, like those for protein shakes with a ball whisk included, or a sieve built in to the lid.